Sustainability at the Future of Surgery Festival

 ISO accreditation

-They hold the ISO 14001:2004 accreditation for environment management systems, and have rolled out several different initiatives across the business to demonstrate their commitment to sustainability.
+ICC Birmingham hold the ISO 14001:2004 accreditation for environmental management systems, and have rolled out several initiatives across the business to demonstrate their commitment to sustainability.

 CHP generator

 A district-based scheme installed on site at the ICC to provide electricity, chilled water for air-conditioning and hot water for heating.
-In addition to reducing our carbon footprint, the scheme also enables us to sell carbon credits – the ultimate sustainability win-win.
+In addition to reducing carbon footprint, the scheme also enables the ICC to sell carbon credits – the ultimate sustainability win-win.

 Energy consumption

-Energy-saving sensors are fitted throughout the venue and we use reduced energy LED lighting wherever possible.
-Our monitored switch-off procedure also ensures that energy use is kept to a minimum in event spaces and offices, and that all equipment and lights are switched off when not in use.
+Energy-saving sensors are fitted throughout the venue, and use reduced-energy LED lighting wherever possible.
+The ICC monitored switch-off procedure also ensures that energy use is minimal in event spaces and offices, and that all equipment and lights are switched off when not in use.

 Waste management

-We’ve always been supporters of the 'reduce, reuse and recycle' mantra in terms of waste management.
-We separate and recycle glass, cardboard and paper waste, and incinerate all other waste to create electricity for local homes and businesses through Birmingham City Council’s Waste to Energy scheme.
+ICC Birmingham have always been supporters of the 'reduce, reuse and recycle' mantra in terms of waste management.
+The ICC separate and recycle glass, cardboard and paper waste, and incinerate all other waste to create electricity for local homes and businesses through Birmingham City Council’s Waste to Energy scheme.
 The resulting ash from this process is also stored and used as aggregate for road building.

 Initiatives

-We may be based in the city centre, but we’re still avid wildlife lovers.
-It’s why in 2007 we turned one of the ICC’s roof areas into an eco-friendly environment to increase insulation, enhance the landscape and most importantly attract urban species.
+The ICC may be based in the city centre but are still avid wildlife lovers.
+It’s why in 2007 the ICC turned one of the ICC’s roof areas into an eco-friendly environment to increase insulation, enhance the landscape and most importantly attract urban species.
 It wasn’t long before the roof became a safe haven for the rare black redstart bird, whose continuing presence in the city was at the time precarious.
 You’ll also find a couple of bee hotels at the ICC, specifically installed to encourage Mason Bees to hold their own conferences in the area.

 Carbon neutral event

-Some of the things the RCS / Wonderly do
+Some of the things RCS England and Wonderly do

 • We are working with the venue and all of our suppliers to reduce the environmental impact and increase the positive social and economic contribution of this event.
 Here are some of the things we are doing:

-• Our chosen venue, ICC Birmingham, is easy to reach by public transport.
+• Our chosen venue, ICC Birmingham, is easily accessible by public transport.

 • Our procurement process requires our suppliers to demonstrate the steps they are taking to make their own operations sustainable.

-• Conference delegate badges made of paper (FSC certified) and no plastic badge wallets are used.
+• Conference delegate badges are made of paper (FSC certified), and no plastic badge wallets are used.
 Our lanyards are made from recycled plastic water bottles.

-• We have reduced the amount of printed materials which we provide to attendees by switching to digital.
+• We have reduced the amount of printed materials we provide attendees by switching to digital.

 Some of the things you can do, as a visitor

-• The venue is located in the city centre, all hotels and social venues are located by walking distance from each other – walk and explore the city, use public transportation or the city bikes instead of taking taxis.
+• The venue is located in the city centre, and all hotels and social venues are located within walking distance of each other.
+Walk and explore the city, and use public transportation or the city bikes instead of taking taxis.

-• If you can’t avoid flying, please note that there are excellent bus shuttles running from the airport to the city centre.
+• If you can’t avoid flying, please note that excellent bus shuttles are running from the airport to the city centre.

-• Please make sure to deposit your lanyard and badge in the reuse boxes provided at conference registration.
+• Please deposit your lanyard and badge in the reuse boxes provided at conference registration.

 • Please follow the waste separation instructions at the venue.